kcoyle/MARC21/catalogers.md

 it is still clear that this is a title field with a main title (no subtitle), followed by a statement of the author's name as provided on the title page of the book.

+## MARC is the Lingua Franca of Cataloging

+This is probably the key point that comprises all of the above, but it is important to state it as such.
+This means that the entire workflow, the training materials, the documentation - all use MARC.

+## MARC is Concise

+MARC is concise as a physical format (something that is less important today), and it is also concise on the screen.
+"245" represents "title proper"; "240" represents "uniform title"; "130" represents "uniform title main entry".